realM4C/dockerfile/mail/postfix/README.md

 # Usage:

 This container only the corrected TimeZone.

-Everything else is like the Official MemCached Docker File You can read everything at https://hub.docker.com/_/memcached/
+More Details comming soon...